Reliable Cellular Automata with Self-Organization: Some applications and open problems

-Lemma ~\ref{l.unif} seems to suggest that the issue of information loss in a cellular automaton is solved by the question of mixing for $m=\infty$.
-This is not so, however: as noted together with Larry Gray, Leonid Levin and Kati Marton, we must also take the dependence of $r_{m}(n, \dg)$ on $n$ into account.
+\paragraph{Relaxation time as a function of observed area} Lemma~\ref{lem:unif} seems to suggest that the issue of information loss in a cellular automaton is solved by the question of ergodicity for \( m=\infty \) where \( m \) is the space size.
+This is not so, however: as noted together with Larry Gray, Leonid Levin and Kati Marton, we must also take the dependence of \( r_{m}(n, \dg) \) on \( n \) into account.
 As time increases we may be willing to use more and more cells to retrieve the original information.
-Even if $r_{\infty}(n,\dg)<\infty$ for each $m$, we may be satisfied with the information-keeping capability of the medium if, say, $r_{m}(n,1.9)>e^{cn}$ for some constant $c$.
+Even if \( r_{\infty}(n,\dg)<\infty \) for each \( m \), we may be satisfied with the information-keeping capability of the medium if, say, \( r_{m}(n,1.9)>e^{cn} \) for some constant \( c \).

-In some mixing systems, the dependence of $r_{m}(n, \dg)$ on $n$ is known.
+In some mixing systems, the dependence of \( r_{m}(n, \dg) \) on \( n \) is known.

 \begin{example}[The contact process.]
-The contact process is a one-dimensional $\CCA$ as defined in Subsection ~\ref{ss.Markov}.
+The contact process is a one-dimensional \( \CCA \) as defined in Section~\ref{sec:Markov}.
 Let us note that this this process is not noisy: not all local transition rates are positive.
 The process has states 0,1.
-In trajectory $\eta(x,t)$, state $\eta(x,t)=1$ turns into 0 with rate 1.
-State $\eta(x,t)=0$ turns into 1 with rate $\lg(\eta(x-1,t)+\eta(x+1,t))$\glo{l.greek@$\lg$}.
-It is known that this process has a critical rate $\lg_{c}\in[0+,\infty-]$ with the following properties.
+In trajectory \( \eta(x,t) \), state \( \eta(x,t)=1 \) turns into 0 with rate 1.
+State \( \eta(x,t)=0 \) turns into 1 with rate \( \lambda(\eta(x-1,t)+\eta(x+1,t)) \).
+It is known that this process has a critical rate \( \lambda_{c}\in\opint{0}{\infty} \) with the following properties.

-If $\lg\le \lg_{c}$ then the process is mixing with the invariant measure concentrated on the configuration $\xi$ with $\xi(x)=0$ for all $x$.
-If $\lg>\lg_{c}$ then the process is non-ergodic.
+If \( \lambda\le \lambda_{c} \) then the process is mixing with the invariant measure concentrated on the configuration \( \xi \) with \( \xi(x)=0 \) for all \( x \).
+If \( \lambda>\lambda_{c} \) then the process is non-ergodic.

-If $\lg<\lg_{c}$ then it is known (see Theorem 3.4 in Chapter VI of ~\cite{Liggett85}) that the order of magnitude of $r_{\infty}(n,\dg)$ is $\log n$.
+If \( \lambda<\lambda_{c} \) then it is known (see Theorem 3.4 in Chapter VI of~\cite{Liggett85}) that the order of magnitude of \( r_{\infty}(n,\dg) \) is \( \log n \).

-If $\lg=\lg_{c}$ then the convergence is much slower, with an order of magnitude that is a power of $n$ (see Theorem 3.10 in Chapter VI of ~\cite{Liggett85} and \cite{BezuidenhoutGrimmett90}). \end{example}
+If \( \lambda=\lambda_{c} \) then the convergence is much slower, with an order of magnitude that is a power of \( n \) (see Theorem 3.10 in Chapter VI of~\cite{Liggett85} and \cite{BezuidenhoutGrimmett90}). \end{example}

-We believe it possible to construct a medium that is mixing for $m=\infty$ but loses information arbitrary slowly: for any computable function $f(n)$, and a constant $c$ there is a medium with
+We believe it possible to construct a medium that is mixing for \( m=\infty \) but loses information arbitrary slowly: for any computable function \( f(n) \), and a constant \( c \) there is a medium with